sofiaq2201/sofiaq2201/README.md

 ### Hi, there 👋 I'm Sofia!

 I'm a Java developer and Informatic student from Argentina.
 I love creativity, design and languages.
-I have many goals in my life such as becoming a profesional in this field, but in order to accomplish it, I have to keep learning and practicing.
+I have many goals in my life such as becoming a profesional in this field, but in order to accomplish it, I have to keep learning and practicing which activities I enjoy!

 <img align="right" alt="GIF" src="https://64.media.tumblr.com/00161bb69dae88456c30fcc83781fe67/tumblr_ossn5yuBaA1vhvnzyo1_400.gifv" />